These 7 shocking Fatty (but healthy) super-foods can actually help you to burn body fat faster!

 Yes, this is yet another “fatty food” that can actually help you burn belly fat!
 Although nuts are generally between 75-90% fat in terms of a ratio of fat calories to total calories, this is another type of food that is all healthy fats, along with high levels of micronutrients such as vitamins, minerals, and antioxidants.
 Nuts are also a good source of fiber and protein, which of course, you know helps to control blood sugar and can aid in fat loss.

 Nuts also help to maintain good levels of fat-burning hormones in your body (adequate healthy fat intake is vitally important to hormone balance) as well as helping to control appetite and cravings so that you essentially eat fewer calories overall, even though you’re consuming a high-fat food.
-My favorite healthy nuts are pecans, pistachios, almonds, macadamias, and walnuts, and by eating them in variety, you help to broaden the types of vitamins and minerals and also the balance of polyunsaturated to monounsaturated fats you obtain.
+My favorite healthy nuts are pecans, pistachios, almonds, macadamias, and walnuts, and eating them in variety, you help to broaden the types of vitamins and minerals and also the balance of polyunsaturated to monounsaturated fats you obtain.

 Also, try to broaden your horizons beyond the typical peanut butter that most people eat, and try almond butter, cashew butter, pecan butter, or macadamia butter to add variety to your diet.